import numpy as np

 ), since .length

 ignores the z-dimension.
-In this book (like in most real-world spatial analysis applications), we deal only with two-dimensional geometries.
+This is not an issue in this book (and in most real-world spatial analysis applications), since we are dealing only with two-dimensional geometries.

 method.
 Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g., centroids.
 In the example below, each geometry is shrunk by a factor of two around the centroids (Figure 4.5 (b)).
 To achieve that, we pass the 0.5